mialkin/docs/databases/query-optimization-and-execution-plans.md

 In Postgres to obtain the execution plan for a query, the `EXPLAIN` command is run.
 This command takes any grammatically correct SQL statement as a parameter and returns its execution plan.

-## Short queries
+## Short query

-A **short query** is a such a query that the number of rows needed to compute its output is small, no matter how large the involved tables are.
+A **short query** is a query for which the number of rows needed to compute its output is small, no matter how large the involved tables are.

 Short queries may read every row from small tables but read only a small percentage of rows from large tables.
 How small is a "small percentage"?
 Most of the time, however, it means less than 10%.

+## Long query

+A **long query** is a query selectivity of which is high for at least one of the large tables; that is, almost all rows contribute to the output, even when the output size is small.